 Then, as of fall 2014, I have decided to become an independent guide and offer my services for a unique experience in my beloved region.

 More recently, I have been dedicating my winters to studying and completed in May 2017 a University Degree in Norman History, Arts & Traditions.
 I also have completed a Bachelor's Degree in English Language, Literature & Civilization in May 2018.
-After completing my first year of Masters Degree in Tourism Management & Engineering in 2019 focused on Remembrance Tourism and having succesfully presented my dissertation about "Sainte-Mère-Eglise and Gettysburg, Sister Cities", I am now preparing a Masters Degree in English Literature with the project of a thesis about "Brotherhood-in-Arms".
+After completing my first year of Masters Degree in Tourism Management & Engineering in 2019 focused on Remembrance Tourism and having succesfully presented my dissertation about "Sainte-Mère-Eglise and Gettysburg, Sister Cities", I am now finishing a Masters Degree in English Literature with a thesis about "Band of Brothers".

 Why should you pick me and not another tour guide?
 My knowledge of the history of Normandy, its traditions, and its local differences depending on where you are in Normandy (agriculture, architecture, etc) enables me to provide countless bits of information that you won't get with other guides.
 Even if you have toured here in the past, I accept the challenge of a new and more enlightening experience.
 I always adapt the content of the tours to my guests, as well as the lay-out of the itinerary, to make the most of our time together.
 In regards of the DDay tours, don't be fooled by the fact that I am a woman, I can discuss war and strategy just as well as -and possibly better than- any man, but I'm also seeing the two sides of the coins, those who fight, and those who just try to survive in the midst of the war.